ksurana21/revpref/README.md

       - `bronars` computes the Bronars power index which is defined as the probability of rejecting a given rationality axiom provided that the data is defined by irrational behavior (Bronars (1987)).
-Bronars suggested Becker’s (1962) notion of irrational behavior as the alternative hypothesis.
+Following Bronars’ (1987) suggestion, we use Becker’s (1962) notion of irrational behavior as the alternative hypothesis.
 More specifically, we simulate irrational demand by generating consumption choices that are uniformly distributed on the budget hyperplane.
 The function `bronars` computes the Bronars power index for any of the three axioms (WARP, SARP, or GARP) at any efficiency level.

 ## Installation